Category

 Where AI fails on plot threads: AI cannot judge which thread is the spine of the show and which is decoration.
 Threads have different weight.
 The writer must designate one or two threads as load-bearing and treat the rest as secondary.
 Without that designation, the bible feels balanced but flat.

-The AI's references are useful as a starting place.
-The writer's move is to specify which elements transfer and which do not.
-"Like *Breaking Bad* in its slow tension, but not in its violence."
+Tone is the show's emotional register; voice is how characters talk.
+Both are reference-driven, so use AI to find the references: "Suggest 3 existing shows or films whose tone is closest to [premise + theme], and name what specifically would carry over."
+The AI's picks are a starting place.
+The writer specifies which elements transfer and which do not: "Like *Breaking Bad* in its slow tension, but not in its violence."
 "Like *The Bear* in its rhythm, but with more humor."

 The "Bible Forbids" list is the explicit catalog of moves the show will never make.
 This is the section most new writers skip.
 It is the section showrunners obsess over.